cmbi/CF-check/README.md

 # Use this program:
-To use this program, we will first create the Chou Fasman (FC) parameters based on all the proteins.
+To use this program, we will first create the Chou Fasman (CF) parameters based on all the proteins.
 We will then do so for specific proteins and compare the results.

 ## create folders
 For this example we will create some folders to organise the data